 Jehovah’s Witnesses firmly believe that they are being directed by god’s holy spirit, and that the elders and other overseers are appointed at the direction of this holy spirit:

-The point is that Jehovah’s Witnesses say they’re different from other religions, they’re special or more righteous because they have this direction from god.
+The point is that Jehovah’s Witnesses say they’re different from other religions, they’re special or more righteous, because they have this direction from god.
 They don’t claim to be just another club, school, or civic group.
-They claim to have backing from god himself, which is all well and good except when they also then claim that they can’t be held to any higher standards when it comes to child sex abuse.
+Jehovah’s Witnesses claim to have backing from god himself, which is all well and good, except when they also then claim that they can’t be held to any higher standards when it comes to child sex abuse.